 If you are married, your beneficiary automatically will be your spouse.
-If you wish to designate another beneficiary, then your spouse must acknowledge in writing the effects of the election, and a Notary Public or the Benefits Unit (SMT-54-01) must witnesses the spouse's written consent.
+If you wish to designate another beneficiary, then your spouse must acknowledge in writing the effects of the election, and a Notary Public must witnesses the spouse's written consent.

 The Plan Committee will accept as valid a consent which does not satisfy the spousal consent requirements if the Plan Committee establishes that you do not have a spouse, if the Plan Committee is not able to locate your spouse, if you are legally separated or have been abandoned (within the meaning of state law) and you have a court order to that effect, or if other circumstances exist under which the Secretary of the Treasury would excuse the consent requirements under applicable Tax Code rules.
 If your spouse is legally incompetent to give consent, your spouse's legal guardian (even if the guardian is you) may give consent.

 If you fail to name a beneficiary in accordance with the above procedures, or if the beneficiary named by you predeceases you, then the Plan will pay your benefits in the following order of priority:

 If you die before drawing benefits or before all benefits are paid, benefits shall be paid to your beneficiary in the manner provided by administrative rule, [Regs. § 1.457-2(i)(3)].
 Payments must be sufficiently rapid to satisfy the requirements of Code § 457(d)(2) and Code § 401 (a)(9).